apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    allocation places a guest on each host in a round-robin fashion.
 This may yield better performance to the guests in some cases.

 -  Admin users preferences.
-Administrators have to option to specify a pod, cluster, or host to run the VM in.
+Administrators have the option to specify a pod, cluster, or host to run the VM in.
 CloudStack will then select a host within the given infrastructure.